 So how do these beliefs affect how children understand the illness and death of a parent?
 The explanation of life after death is hard to grasp because it’s based on faith and may not seem clear to a child.
 A child might be comforted that Mommy is now in a safe place with no more cancer, or they could feel angry that their Mommy has been taken from them.
 The child will understand death in the context of what the family believes.

-You can talk with the children about your personal beliefs.
+You can share your personal beliefs with your children.
 In time, children develop their own belief system which may help them make some sense of a parent’s death.